OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Function Smoothing
 """"""""""""""""""

-With only a finite number of draws there is the risk that there are cells with zero probability, so I use kernel smoothed frequency simulation.
-The function that was used was the kernel smoothing function described in McFadden (1989).
-The window parameter is set in the *ESTIMATION* section of the initialization file.
+With only a finite number of draws there is the risk that there are cells with simulated zero probability, so we use kernel smoothed frequency simulation.
+We implement the logit-smoothed accept-reject simulator as suggested by McFadden (1989).
+The scale parameter is set in the *ESTIMATION* section of the initialization file.

-Consider adding the explicit formula from McFadden, also the structRecomputatoin paper.

 |